dbarobin/tools/README.md

 > Auto install LAMP in rhel 6.1.
 Use this script in RHEL 6.1.
 You must prepare the following packages in the opt dir: mysql-5.1.59.tar.gz, httpd-2.2.21.tar.gz, php-5.3.6.tar.bz2.

 ### auto_install_lnmp.sh [shell] ###
-> LANP:Linux + Nginx + MySQL + PHP
+> LNMP:Linux + Nginx + MySQL + PHP
-> Auto install LAMP in rhel 6.1.
+> Auto install LNMP in rhel 6.1.
 Use this script in RHEL 6.1.
 You must prepare the following packages in the opt dir: mysql-5.1.59.tar.gz, nginx-1.2.6.tar.gz, php-5.3.6.tar.bz2.

 ### auto_config_mysql.sh [shell] ###
 > Auto config mysql after the mysql installation.